-The Jirapa Community Health Nurses Training School in the Jirapa-Lambussie District of the Upper West Region, has only two classrooms to accommodate 190 students, currently undergoing training there.
+The Jirapa Community Health Nurses Training School has only two classrooms to accommodate the 190 students that were currently undergoing training there.

-These classrooms were originally built to accommodate 50 students each and one of the facilities is currently being used as a library and the other as an office and a demonstration room.
+These classrooms were originally built to accommodate 50 students each and one of the classrooms is now being used as a library and the other as a staff office and a demonstration room.

-Madam Dabuoh cautioned that there could be an outbreak of communicable diseases among the students because of congestion in the classrooms and hostel.
+Madam Dabuoh said because of congestion in the classrooms and the hostel, it is feared that there could be an outbreak of communicable diseases among the students if the provision of classroom and hostel facilities were not addressed.

-She said “Our school has no permanent kitchen facility, no supportive staff due to the ban on recruitment, no computer laboratory and no Internet facility”.
+“Our school has no permanent kitchen facility, no supportive staff due to the ban on recruitment, no computer laboratory and no Internet facility”, she lamented.

-She said the school has only three tutorial staff including the principal and a preceptor.
+On the staffing position, Madam Dabuoh said the school has only three tutorial staff including the principal and one preceptor.

-He urged the students to cooperate with their teachers to enhance teaching and learning.
+He advised the students of school to give the teachers their co-operation to enhance quality teaching and learning among them.